Rajasthan Film Festival: History

-History

 The first awards were presented in 2013 at Rajasthan, India.
 From then onwards, the awards are held at various locations of Jaipur.

 Sanjana Sharma is the founder of Rajasthan Film Festival.
 In its 6th edition (2018), the RRF has organized this event for 5 days.
 The event was started with theater competition held on 25–27 September.
 On 28 September, inter college dance competition was organize where several people from Rajasthani Film Industry shared their thoughts about Rajasthan cinema and on the last day of event (29 September), awards were given to the various categories by RFF.